lukaszmadrzynski/Website-Update/content/pages/why-us.md

           fontWeight: 400
     subtitle: >-
-      Discover the difference of traveling with a passionate, locally-rooted team committed to sustainable ecotourism in Yunnan, China, especially in the captivating regions of Lijiang and Shangri-La.
+      Discover the difference of traveling with a passionate, locally-rooted team committed to sustainable ecotourism in Yunnan, China, in the captivating regions of Lijiang and Shangri-La.
     text: >+
       <div style="text-align: left">Our Core Difference: Passion, Expertise, and
       Sustainability in China Travel: